cursedtoast/re2-remake-autosplitter/README.md

 # Something didn't split or split at the wrong time.

 Make sure you have the split checkmarked as explained above.
 If that doesn't work, or if a split of yours split at the wrong time, contact me.

+# Credits
+Special thanks to Squirrelies for collaborating in finding memory values.